lee-aaron/CSE227/README.md

 You can see that it will print whatever the host envs are.
 To run this in the sandbox, you can run `../container/bash.sh` in `sample-npm` directory and then `yarn start`.
 It will print the envs of the sandbox environment.

+## Using libseccomp

+`sudo apt-get install -y gperf` may be required

+`sudo ./container/install-libseccomp.sh` will install libseccomp

+or `brew install libseccomp`